gagenotar/CREOL-People-API/README.md

 ## Description

 The CREOL People API plugin provides a simple shortcode to display staff, faculty, alumni, or other personnel from the CREOL (College of Optics and Photonics) database.
-The plugin fetches data from the CREOL API and displays it in a responsive grid layout with customizable options.
+The plugin fetches data from the CREOL API and displays it in a responsive layout with customizable options.

 ## Features